scenarioo/scenarioo/docs/examples.md

 # Scenarioo by Example

-There are several example projects and a live demo that demonstrate usage of Scenarioo.
+There are several example projects and a live demo that demonstrate the usage of Scenarioo.

 * **[Scenarioo Self Documentation with Protractor and ScenariooJS](https://github.com/scenarioo/scenarioo/tree/develop/scenarioo-client/test/protractorE2E/specs):**
 We eat our own dog food: Scenarioo documenting itself using ScenariooJS and Protractor e2e tests.